frou/sml-buildscripts/README.md

 Build-and-run and build-and-REPL scripts
 ----------------------------------------

-The script `polyrun` takes a `.mlb` file and runs it directly in the Poly/ML environment (rather than dumping out an executable as polybuild does).
+The script `polyrun` takes a `.mlb` file and runs it once immediately in the Poly/ML environment, instead of creating an executable file as polybuild does.

-The script `polyrepl` takes a `.mlb` file and loads it into the Poly/ML interactive environment or REPL, leaving you at the REPL prompt with your program's contents present in the current environment.
+The script `polyrepl` takes a `.mlb` file and loads it into the Poly/ML interactive environment, leaving you at the interactive prompt with your program's contents present in the current environment.

-The script `smlrun` takes a `.mlb` file and runs it directly using the SML/NJ environment.
+The script `smlrun` takes a `.mlb` file and runs it immediately using the SML/NJ environment.

-The PowerShell script `smlrun.ps1`, for Windows, takes a `.mlb` file and runs it directly using the SML/NJ environment.
+The PowerShell script `smlrun.ps1`, for Windows, takes a `.mlb` file and runs it immediately using the SML/NJ environment.

 Code coverage